Princeton-CDH/cdh-ansible/.github/pull_request_template.md

 ### Reviewer Checklist
 _Include **discrete** checks that should be done by the reviewer beyond looking through code and/or file changes.
-Note that this check list will correspond to tasks within the PR overview page._

-- [ ] If this PR affects Geniza-related configuration or playbooks, @mabdellatif88 has been tagged for review
+Note that this check list will correspond to tasks within the PR overview page.
+If these changes has any impact on Geniza configuration or playbooks, include @mabdellatif88 on the request for review.
+If he should be tagged for secondary review, include a review task for the review to tag him after first-round review is complete._

 - [ ] Check 1
 - [ ] Check 2